-The data from table 4.3. above, shows that most respondents held either a diploma (35%) or bachelor’s degree (31%), with an additional 18% holding a master’s degree.
+The data from table 5above, shows that most respondents held either a diploma (35%) or bachelor’s degree (31%), with an additional 18% holding a master’s degree.
 The average qualification level, measured on a 4-point ordinal scale (1 = Certificate, 4 = Master’s), was 2.51 (SD = 0.92), indicating a moderately qualified academic staff.
 This suggests that the teaching personnel are reasonably well-equipped academically, potentially influencing their approach to instructional leadership and academic outcomes.

 .